jelly/cockpit/test/ARCHITECTURE.md

 arguments for debugging and to optionally run a test on a different machine/browser.
-These arguments are available in the `MachineCase` class as `opts`. `test_main` also takes care of instantiating a `TapRunner` which runs all the specified tests.
+These arguments are available in the `MachineCase` class as `opts`. `test_main` also takes care of instantiating a `TapRunner` which runs all the specified tests sequentially.

+Once a test is started it runs `MachineCase.setUp` which has the responsibility to start a virtual machines(s) depending on if it is a `nondestrcutive` or `destructive` test.
+If we run a `nondestructive` test a global machine is created, and re-used for other `nondestructive` tests which might run.
+For `destructive` tests a machine is created on-demand, possible multiple machines depending on the test class `provision` variable.

-Every started test first runs `MachineCase.setUp` this instantiates a test `Browser` class and depending on if the test is destructive or not a machine is started.
-If it's a destructive tests, cleanup handlers are installed to restore files in `/etc`, cleans up home directories etc.
+ For `nondestructive` tests cleanup handlers are installed to restore files in `/etc`, cleans up home directories etc.

-The `Browser` class instantiates a browser when a test calls a `Browser` method for example `self.browser.open`.

-- Browser
-- CDP class which uses `chrome-remote-interface`
-- Specialized TestBrowser class for Firefox/Chromium with startup/profile stuff
+ Lastly a `Browser` class is instantiated, this does not start the Browser directly but builds the required command for the `TEST_BROWSER` to start either Chromium or Firefox.
+When a test calls any method on the browser object the browser will be started, so tests which require no browser don't start a browser needlessly.

+The `CDP` class is responsible for spawning the browser, then spawning a CDP driver this uses the `chrome-remote-interface` npm module to send commands to the spawned drivers via standard in (stdin).

 On `tearDown` the test status is inspected, if it failed test logs are collected and if the user has passed `--sit` the test pauses execution until the user presses enter so that the machine/browser state can be inspected.

-The browser is automatically killed at the end of the test and the virtual machine depending is killed only once the whole test suite finished or killed in the following test `depending` if it's a `destructive` or `nondestrucitve` test.

-*FIXUP*

-All tests inherit from [MachineCase](common/testlib.py), this test class holds a reference to the test Browser and Machine the relation between these components can be seen in the diagram in the previous section.

-When starting a test via `./test/verify/check-apps` either with a non-destructive test or using destructive tests with `provisioning` (explain) the machines are created in `setUp` and started.
-After all machines are booted the browser is started via the `Browser` class, which assigns this to be `MachineCase` class making it available for interacting in tests.
-The browser is always killed after a test is succeeded so we start with a fresh state:

-- Explain how the browser is started!!!
- Every test starts a new browser in `setUp`.
-- How the virtual machine is started!!!
-  ???
-Good question, seems `setUp`
-- More points where to look
-- Use `test/run` to introduce all concepts
-   -> start a VM, libvirt, bots, SSH
-   -> start a Browser, CDP

-- multi-server
-- e2e interactive click browser
-- ssh
-- CDP with `chrome-remote-interface`
+The test browser is killed after the `tearDown` function completed.

+Virtual machines are killed by the `TapRunner` once all tests have finished or in `setUp` if it's a `destructive` test as `nondestructive` tests re-use the existing global machine.

 ### Test Runner

-Cockpit uses a custom test runner to run the tests, spread the load over jobs and it's special handling of test failures.
+Cockpit uses a custom test runner to run the tests, spread the load over jobs and special handling of test failures.
 The test runner is implemented in Python in `test/common/run-tests` and expects a list of tests to be provided.

-The provided tests are collected and split up in `serial` and `parallel` tests.
-`serial` tests are what our test library calls `non-destructive` tests, `parallel` tests are `destructive` tests (the default).
+The provided tests are collected and split up in `serial` and `parallel` tests and initialized as `Test` object. `serial` tests are what our test library calls `non-destructive` tests, `parallel` tests are `destructive` tests (the default).
+If there are any changes compared to the `main` branch, the test runner checks if any of the tests changed if so they are added to the affected test list unless more then three tests are changed.
+If `pkg/apps` is changed, `test/verify/check-apps` will also be added to the affected test list

-The tests are collected as `Test` object (in `test/common/run-tests` which most importantly is created with a command e.g.
-`./test/verify/check-apps $args`, a timeout, etc.)

-Affected tests are collected by looking at the git diff of `test/verify` and selecting all changed tests, if more then three tests have been changed no tests are marked as affected.
-Then collecting a git diff between the current branch and `main` of the `pkg/` directory and selecting the `test/verify/check-$pkg` counterpart.
-So for example a Pull Request changing `pkg/apps` will return `test/verify/check-apps` as affected test.
-Unless the test has been decorated with `@testlib.no_retry_when_changed`.

-When an affected test runs it will be retried three times to ensure the test is not flaky.
+After having collected the parallel, serial and affected tests a scheduling loop is started, if a machine was provided it is used for the serial tests, parallel tests will always spawn a new machine.
+If no machine is provided a pool of global machines is created based on the provided `--jobs` and serial tests.
+The test runner will first try to assign all serial tests on the available global machines and start the tests.

+A test is started by the `Test` class by calling the `start()` method executed the provided `command` (e.g. `./test/verify/check-apps --machine 127.0.0.1:2201 --browser 127.0.0.1:9091`) with a `timeout` to cancel hanging tests after a timeout automatically and creates a temporarily file to store the results of the test `command` in.
+Finally the test is added to the `running_tests` list.

+The test runner inspects all `running_tests` in a tight loop and polls if the test is still running.
+If the process stopped or exited the test output and `returncode` is saved.
+Depending on the `returncode` the test runner makes a decision on what to do next as described in the diagram below.
 ```mermaid
 graph TD;
     finished[Test finished]